aignacio/cocotbext-ahb/README.md

 ```

 The AHB slaves will not provide any specific data (always zero) or unexpected response, they serve as a basic slave just to check its connectivity while testing AHB Master and as a base class for the AHB Lite Slave RAM.
 The back-pressure feature is a way to force the slave to demonstrated unavailability while the master issue AHB transactions.
 The generator needs to return bool type values where bool True indicates slave available and bool False indicate slave unavailable.

+In case of an AHB error response, the Slave inserts a wait state (HREADY == LOW && HRESP == OKAY) however this not required and might change in the future sticking only to the mandatory obligation of 2-cycle error response:

+* First: HREADY == LOW / HRESP == ERROR
+* Second: HREADY == HIGH / HRESP == ERROR

 #### AHB Lite Slave RAM